loganc04/troisjs.github.io/src/guide/core/scene.md

 </Scene>
 ```

-You can then access three.js scene in your component script :
+You can then access three.js scene in your component script:

 ```js
 const scene = this.$refs.scene.scene;